uwetom/Principles-of-3D-Maya-tutorials/worksheet_5_lighting_and_rendering.md

 ## Arnold Renderer

-We will be using the Arnold Renderer in this worksheet.
+We will be using the Arnold Renderer in this worksheet as it will give us the best quality renders.

 If you are using the lab machines the Arnold render will already be installed and you can skip ahead to "Create a new scene"